Updated: Oct 7

 Notarisation of any document for use by an overseas government department or institution.

 This Official stamp, seal and signature of the notary public are recorded on a database held at the Department of Foreign Affairs and Trade (DFAT).
-DFAT is an Australian government department with authority to issue Apostille / Authentication Certificates.
+DFAT is an Australian government department with the authority to issue Apostille / Authentication Certificates.
 The seal and the signature of the Notary on Australian documents verify that the documents are genuine.

 4. What is the difference between a Justice of Peace and a Notary Public?